 6. Confidence – I learned about the importance of loving yourself and all the things that make you who you are.

 7. Opportunities – It’s given me the opportunity to experience different things and meet fantastic people.

 My Beauty Queen Role models:

 - Aishwarya Rai – Miss World 1994, Bollywood star and brought Bollywood to the West starring in the intersectional movie ‘Bride and Prejudice’.
-Most importantly she is so active as a Goodwill Ambassador for the joint united nations programme on aids (UNAIDS).
+Most importantly she is so active as a Goodwill Ambassador for the joint United Nations programme on aids (UNAIDS).

 - Priyanka Chopra – I am inspired by the way she chased her dreams from Miss world to Modelling, Bollywood movies, music and achieving Hollywood success.
-I am especially impressed by her work as a UNCIEF Ambassador on the mission for children.
+I am especially impressed by her work as a UNICEF Ambassador on the mission for children.